HIV/AIDS Project in Ecuador

 PROJECT OVERVIEW

-Date: First and Third Monday of each month
+• Date: Second and Fourth Monday of each month

 Like many countries in the world, Ecuador is also plagued with HIV/AIDS epidemic.
 There are many initiatives underway to halt the spread of the disease.
 This program provides technical support (both programmatic and organizational) to local implementing partners, advocate for HIV prevention issues to be considered by local and national decision-makers, create public awareness about sexually transmitted infection and offer counseling and testing services.
 Volunteers participating in this HIV/AIDS Project work to spread awareness and help to continue the ongoing program.